Protein 101: How much protein we need and how to get it

 Are all proteins created equal?

-Two things to consider when choosing your protein is, amino acid content and the quality of your protein.
+Two things to consider when choosing your protein are amino acid content and the quality of your protein.

-Amino acid content: Animal proteins generally contain 45-50% of essential amino acids (human body is 50-55%), whereas plant proteins contain ~ 25-40% essential amino acids, therefore being intentional about your food choices is vital.
+Amino acid content: 45-50% of animal protein content is made up of essential amino acids, versus a significantly lower percentage in plants, so you need to be intentional about your food choices.
 If you are a vegetarian or vegan, it may be difficult to get all the essential amino acids in your diet, especially in an older individual.
 Therefore, it is important to make sure to eat a variety of plant proteins and consider working with a nutritionist for your specific needs.

 Below are plant and animal-based proteins that contain all nine essential amino acids: